 - Cooling tower exhaust ventilation

-- Data centre temperature control adequacy
+- Data centre room layout optimisation

 - Generator exhaust extent of recirculation and HVAC ducts optimisation